Skip to main content

 • Calculation: RPM = (1000 × 12) / (3.14159 × 0.472) = 8,100 RPM

 Result: Set your spindle to approximately 8,100 RPM.
 If your machine maxes out at 6,000 RPM, you can either use a larger tool or reduce SFM to 750, which would require 6,075 RPM.
+Then use flute count and chip load to calculate the matching feed rate before you cut.

 Example 2: Verifying Current Cutting Speed

 Scenario: Your machine is running at 5,000 RPM with a 0.5-inch (12.7mm) tool.
-You want to verify if you're within the recommended range for mild steel (130-180 SFM).
+You want to verify whether you're still inside a common starting band for mild steel (roughly 200-400 SFM for carbide, 80-150 SFM for HSS).

 Using RPM → SFM Mode: